typst/typst/docs/guides/tables.md

 It is best to wrap the header row of your table in the (`table.header` function)[$table.header].
 This way, you or your template can automatically style the header of all your tables.
-The header function will also allow future versions of Typst to make the output more accessible to users with a
+The header function will also allow future versions of Typst to make the output more accessible to users with a screen
-screenreader:
+reader:

 ```example
 #table(